-Summer is fast approaching, and with it comes trips to the beach, patio dining and outdoor sporting events.
-These are the occasions when people are most aware that they need sun protection — when they can see and feel the sun’s rays shining down on them.
+Summer is fast approaching, and with it comes more time outdoors.
+There are the occasions like hikes and trips to the beach when you are most aware that you need sun protection, since you can see and feel the sun’s rays shining down.
 But these aren’t the only times ultraviolet (UV) rays hit your skin.
 There are a few sneakier situations where UV radiation can reach you, and it’s just as important to protect yourself against potential skin damage at these times as it is on sunny days.

 If you work indoors, you may think you’re safe from the sun’s rays while you’re on the clock.
 Not so fast: Do you work near a window?
 If so, UVA rays are coming to work with you.
 UVB rays, the primary sunburn ray, are largely blocked by glass; but more than 50 percent of UVA rays, the main cause of premature skin aging, can penetrate glass.
 (Both UVA and UVB rays contribute to the development of skin cancer.)
 If you’re anywhere within several feet of the window, the rays will reach you.

 2. While Traveling